UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Garden of the Gods/Whispering Shrines.md

 ## Description
 Columns of alabaster rise like reeds around the shrines, catching the wind in hollow tones.
 The air smells faintly of oil and rain.
 Visitors pray without voice, tracing sigils into dust or water — gestures said to reach any deity who listens.

-In the courtyard’s center stands a stone disk engraved with the symbol of the [[Annulus]], overlaid with sixteen interlocking spirals.
+In the courtyard’s center stands a stone disk engraved with the symbol of the [[The Annulus]], overlaid with sixteen interlocking spirals.

 ---